piotrmurach/tty-prompt/README.md

 #### 2.1.9 `:validate`

-In order to validate that input matches a given pattern you can pass the `validate` option.
-Validate setting accepts `Regex`, `Proc` or `Symbol`.
+In order to validate that input matches a given pattern you can pass the `validate` option/method.

+Validate accepts `Regex`, `Proc` or `Symbol`.

 ```ruby
 prompt.ask("What is your username?") do |q|